Skip to content

 mockGetter.EXPECT().Get(mock.anything).Return("bar").Times(2)

-Note that with proper Golang support in your IDE, all of the available methods are self-documented in auto-completion help contexts.
+Note that with proper Go support in your IDE, all the available methods are self-documented in autocompletion help contexts.

 Variadic Arguments